omnisoho/typescript-101/README.md

 <br/>

 ### Other types
-There are other types such as void, undefined, unknown, null, never
+Besides the above commonly used types, there are other pre-defined types such as void, undefined, unknown, null, never
-An in-depth documentation of the types can be referenced at [offical website] (https://www.typescriptlang.org/docs/handbook/2/everyday-types.html)
+An in-depth documentation of the types can be referenced at the [offical website](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html)

 <br/>